Coder4916/The-CB-Suite/README.md

 #### **Typography**

-The fonts I used for the website were all included within the [Start Bootstrap](https://startbootstrap.com/), [Clean Blog](https://startbootstrap.com/theme/clean-blog) package, which includes Open Sans, Helvetica Neue, Helvetica, Arial, sans-serif for all titles and navigation bar text, and Lora, Times New Roman and serif for body text.
+The fonts I used for the website were all included within the [Start Bootstrap](https://startbootstrap.com/) [Clean Blog](https://startbootstrap.com/theme/clean-blog) package, which includes Open Sans, Helvetica Neue, Helvetica, Arial, sans-serif for all titles and navigation bar text, and Lora, Times New Roman and serif for body text.

 #### **Imagery**

-I have used an image by [Athena](https://www.pexels.com/@athena/) of [computer gadets on a table](https://www.pexels.com/photo/set-of-modern-gadgets-on-table-5861322/) for the main image.
+I have used an image by [Athena](https://www.pexels.com/@athena/) of [computer gadgets on a table](https://www.pexels.com/photo/set-of-modern-gadgets-on-table-5861322/) for the main image.
 A fallback color is included in the [Start Bootstrap](https://startbootstrap.com/) package, which will be added to the body if the main image doesn't load.

 [Back to top](#the-cb-suite)